 The traditional way to cook the lahmacun is in a wood oven.

-But it is still possible to make delicious lahmacuns at home in a domestic oven or even on a stovetop.
+But it is still possible to make delicious lahmacuns at home in a domestic oven combined with a stovetop.

 Heat a large non-stick pan with a lid over medium-high heat.
 Ideally, the pan should be 26 cm (10")Ø or bigger.